 What is a Somatic Marker?
-Exploring the Connection Between Emotions and Sensations
+The Connection Between Emotions and Sensations

 Understanding the important connection between emotions and the sensations in our body can be essential for deepening your somatic therapy work.